ccwu-at-pivotal/parse-server-example/README.md

 * You now have a database named "dev" that contains your Parse data
 * Install ngrok and you can test with devices

-### Getting Started With Heroku + Mongolab Development
+### Getting Started With Pivotal Web Services + Mongolab Development

 * Clone the repo and change directory to it
-* Use the Heroku Toolbelt to log in and prepare the app
+* Use the Cloud Foundry CLI to log in and prepare the app.
+Don't have an account try using Pivotal Web Services (http://run.pivotal.io)
-* Use the MongoLab addon: `heroku addons:create mongolab:sandbox`
+* Use the MongoLab service via the cf CLI: `cf create-service mongolab sandbox parse-mongo`
-* Use `heroku config` and note the URI provided by MongoLab under the var MONGOLAB_URI
+* Deploy the application to Cloud Foundry `cf push` // the manifest will define key parameters and request a random-route, note that it will fail since it can't find the Mongo instance.
+Next step.
-* Copy this URI and set it as a new config variable: `heroku config:set DATABASE_URI=mongodb://...`
+* Bind the application to the monogo service `cf bind-service parse-server4pws parse-mongo`
 * By default it will use a path of /parse for the API routes.
-To change this, or use older client SDKs, run `heroku config:set PARSE_MOUNT=/1`
+To change this, or use older client SDKs, run `cf set-env parse-server4pws PARSE_MOUNT /1`
-* Deploy it with: `git push heroku master`
+* Restart your application to take the URI it with: `cf restage parse-server4pws` and your server is up and running.

 ### Using it